Asddsa76/Probius/README.md

 # Probius

 A HotS Discord bot.
-Call in Discord with [hero/modifier].
-Modifier is hotkey or talent tier.
+Call in Discord with [hero/modifier], where modifier is hotkey or talent tier.
 Data is pulled from HotS wiki.

+Written in Python 3.6 and running on a Raspberry Pi 3 B+

 Project started on 14/9-2019

-Written in Python 3.6 and running on a Raspberry Pi 3 B+

-# File description:
+# File description

 probius: The main file that calls all the other files